hyperledger/bevel/docs/source/developer/baf_minikube_setup.md

 **`ERROR! the playbook: /home/blockchain-automation-framework/platforms/shared/configuration/site.yaml could not be found`**

 This is because the blockchain-automation-framework repository isn't mounted to the default VM.
-Check [this step](#windows_mount)).
+Check [this step](#windows_mount).